Summer Programs (Ages 3-11)

 Integrating the elements and aesthetics of nature into the learning process, Lucy School provides an arts-based curriculum bursting with opportunities for joy and creative self-expression through drama, creative movement, dance, puppetry, music, and visual arts.

-Download Enrollment and Contact Forms
+Download Enrollment Application and Contact Form

 The arts are integrated as a lively and dynamic learning medium for young children that nurtures the need for play and fosters active learning.